piyushagade/fml-2019/README.md

 ##### Outputs:
 The program on completion saves:
 * predicted_labels in './results'.
 This file contains characters class labels.
-For example, a, b, et cetera.
+For example, 'a', 'b', et cetera.
 * predicted_classes in './results'.
 This file contains numerical class labels.
-For example, 1, 2, et cetera.
+For example, '1', '2', et cetera.
-* a classification report if test_labels_path is provided.
+* a classification report if **test_labels_path** is provided.

 ## Configurations
-All the configurations are defined in ./modules/globals.py. <br>
+All the configurations are defined in './modules/globals.py'. <br>
 For instance,
 * No. of epochs
 * Learning rate